 Cornrows, or as many love to call it, boxer braids, are one of the coolest braided hairstyle ideas and it’s just as ideal for a tennis match, as it is for a boxing match.
 Prep your hair with a styling oil, like Suave Professionals Moroccan Infusion Styling Oil, for some instant shine.
 Then, part your hair into three sections and clip away.
 Cornrow each section down to your nape, then roll the ends into a low bun.

 Crown braids aren’t just for festivals.
 Bring your A-game to the tennis court by rocking this easy and quick hairstyle.
 Simply part your hair at the crown as you create a French or Dutch braid.
 Then, gather the back section of your hair into a low bun.

 19. Side Braided Box Braids

 Transform a stylish protective hairstyle like box braids into a style that works for your superb tennis skills.
 Sure, you’d love to whip your hair back and forth, but that may not feel good against your face while in your element.
-If needed, refresh your roots with a dry shampoo.
+If needed, refresh your roots with dry shampoo.
 Gather hair to one side, create a thick braid and secure the ends with a hair elastic.

 20. Half-Up Cornrows

-Since half-up hairstyles are having a serious moment, it’s no wonder why a braided rendition makes our list of top hair braiding styles.
+Since half-up hairstyles are having a serious moment, it’s no wonder why a braided rendition makes our list of top hair braiding ideas.
 Depending on the look you’re trying to go for, you can create any number of cornrows leading into a top knot, messy bun or even half-up ponytail.
-Ideal for a weekend stroll through Bushwick and spotted at trendy fashion shows just last September, cornrows are sure to make you stand out.
+Ideal for a weekend stroll and spotted at trendy fashion shows just last September, cornrows are sure to make you stand out.

 21. Half-Up Flower Braids